P2673092/bunch-of-files/README.md

 # bunch-of-files
-Files will be placed here where changes can be made be each individual
+Files will be placed here where changes can be made by each individual